If you don’t find the information you need here, please contact Ane Murphy or call us at 408-244-9200.

 It is critically important that a spouse has a clear understanding of the family finances.
 If a divorce or separation is being considered it is important to obtain copies of all of the financial documents for at least the past five years, including but not limited to: tax returns, bank statements, check registers, Quicken or other financial accounting records, credit card statements, brokerage accounts, pay stubs, deeds, vehicle registration and other documents regarding the family finances.
 Each spouse has a fiduciary duty to disclose all assets, income and debts whether separate or community both during marriage and during a divorce.
 If a spouse fails to disclose such information that spouse can be sanctioned and the other spouse could be awarded 100% of the hidden asset.
 If your spouse is hiding assets, it unfortunately escalates the cost of the divorce because we must use formal discovery and often have to hire private investigators and forensic accountants to achieve resolution.

-Family Law cases are civil cases that consist of divorce, annulment, domestic partner dissolution, parentage, domestic violence, child custody, child support, spousal support, division of property and division of debts.
-In Santa Clara County there are four court houses: two located in San Jose, one in Morgan Hill and one in Sunnyvale.
-There is one family law court house in Santa Cruz County and one located in Watsonville.
-Ane Murphy has dealt with family law cases in all of these court houses.
+Family Law cases are civil cases that consist of divorce, annulment, domestic partner dissolution, parentage, domestic violence, child custody, child support, spousal support, attorney’s fees, division of property and division of debts.

-The State of California has set rigorous standards for knowledge and experience in various areas of law before an attorney can become board-certified.
-Fewer than 1,000 of California's 200,000 attorneys (or .05 percent) are board-certified in Family Law.
-As you may have noticed, Ane Murphy is a Certified Family Law lawyer
+The State of California has set rigorous standards for knowledge and experience in various areas of law before an attorney can become a Certified Specialist in Family Law.
+The State Bar certifies attorneys as specialists who have gone beyond the standard licensing requirements.
+Ane Murphy is a Certified Specialist in Family Law

 .
-Before attorneys can refer to themselves as a specialist in an area of law, they must obtain board certification.
-Very few attorneys meet the requirements or rigorous demands necessary to become board certified.
-Hiring a board-certified attorney helps ensure that you are retaining the services of an attorney who is a certified specialist in his or her area of law.
+Before attorneys can refer to themselves as a specialist in an area of law, they must obtain State Bar certification.
+Very few attorneys meet the requirements or rigorous demands necessary to become State Bar certified.
+Hiring a State Bar certified attorney helps ensure that you are retaining the services of an attorney who is a certified specialist in his or her area of law.